 Your well-being is our top priority!
-The Office of Health Promotion and Education will be working remotely during the Fall semester, but we are still available to you!
-Check out our website for well-being presentations, videos, and ways to contact us!
-You will be able to receive support or engage with FIRE Place Resource and Support Center, Wellness Workshops, Western H.E.R.O.E.S., Gentlemen United, Sexual Health Peer Educators, Alcohol and Other Drugs Risk Reduction, and “We Choose to End Sexual Violence” at a distance via email, phone, video, social media, or distance education platforms.
+The Office of Health Promotion and Education is working remotely this semester, but we are still available to you!
+Check out this website for well-being presentations, videos, and ways to contact us.
+You will be able to receive support or engage with FIRE Place Resource and Support Center, Wellness Workshops, Western H.E.R.O.E.S., Gentlemen United, Sexual Health Peer Educators, Alcohol and Other Drugs Risk Reduction, and “We Choose to End Sexual Violence” via e-mail, phone, video, social media, or distance education platforms.

-We will be posting virtual well-being workshops.
-Continue to check back for new topic additions.
+Here are links to three virtual well-being workshops specific to pandemic living.
 Check out our facebook for short videos about well-being too!

 The mission of the Office of Health Promotion and Education is to create a culture of well-being and social justice to enhance the success of all members of the campus community.

 - Resources for Alcohol and other Drugs peer education

 - Western H.E.R.O.E.S.